 According to Gwyneth, “This salad is inspired by the famous grilled vegetable salad at The Ivy Restaurant in LA.
 This is one of my standby’s—I make it for myself when the kids have gone to bed but it’s equally good at a lunch party.”

-P.S.
-Although not technically a “health” cookbook I did notice a good number of “Clean Cuisine” recipes in My Father’s Daughter including Slow-Roasted Tomato Soup (Version One), White Bean Soup (Version One, with kale), Salsa Verde, Vegetable Paella (I would make it with short grain brown rice), Lalo’s Famous Cookies (these are low in sugar and made with barley flour) and many more.
+Although My Father’s Daughter is not technically a “health” cookbook I did notice a good number of “Clean Cuisine” recipes in this book including: Slow-Roasted Tomato Soup, White Bean Soup, Salsa Verde, Vegetable Paella (I would make it with short grain brown rice) and many more.
 All in all My Father’s Daughter is a great basic cookbook to have on hand.

 My own Ivy Chopped Salad is similar to Gwyneth’s, but I roasted the vegetables instead of grilling them.
 The decision to do this was really just laziness on my part because to me roasting is easier than grilling.)
 Oh!
 And I decided to use radishes instead of the beets Gwyneth suggested.
 But I’m sure the beets would be delicious too.